symbol-os/symbol-os-promo/README.md

 2. It grows into a **full stack programming framework**
    (Symp = back + front).
 3. Finally, it awakens as a monochrome text mode **Symbol OS**
-   (chat-like user interface of the symbolic world).
+   (chat-like command like interface of the symbolic world).